Arkiko: Etymology

 Arkiki or known by the locals Saho tribe; the clans of Dasamo, as Hirg-Higo.
-The clan of Dasamo are the inhabitant of this area, it is also known by the name Dahano, from either the Saho or Afar word for "elephant".
+The clan of Dasamo are the inhabitant of this area, it is also known by the name Docono, from either the Saho or Afar word for "elephant".
 The meaning of Higo is legend of legends in Saho language.
 Richard Pankhurst explains this etymology to the importance of the ivory trade to Hirg-Higo or known as Arkiko.